-[Section 26 inserted by No. 38 of 2007 s.
+[Section 26 inserted: No. 38 of 2007 s.
 107.]

 27. Staff and other resources

 (1) There is to be an executive officer of the Council.

 (2) The executive officer and any other staff whose assistance the executive officer needs are to be made available by the CEO on terms agreed to by the chairman of the Council and the CEO.